-First, there must be a clear distinction between a child for whom there is an educative defect and a child in educative distress because he/she is involved in a problematic educative event.
+First, there must be a clear distinction between a child for whom there is an educative defect and a child in educative distress because he is involved in a problematic educative event.

-Vliegenthart20 says the world of a person acquires form through his/her free taking a position towards the data by which he/she designs a unique world for him/herself through his/her personal history, to which educating and training belong, and through the potentialities which his/her organic and psychic ground structure offers.
+Vliegenthart says the world of a person acquires form through his free taking a position towards the data by which he designs a unique world for himself through his personal history, to which educating and training belong, and through the potentialities that his organic and psychic ground structure offers.

-Where there are "deficiencies" in a child him/herself, there is a handicapped child.21 Thus, from the beginning, or later on there is one or another constraint or deficiency present in a child's life.
+Where there are "deficiencies" in the child himself there is mention of a handicapped child.
+Thus, from the beginning or later on there is one or another constraint or deficiency present in the child's life.

-Children's handicaps can be diverse, e.g., constitutional, or innate (endogenous), or also acquired (exogenous).
-Nel22 distinguishes physical-endogenous and physical exogenous, as well as psychic-endogenous and psychic-exogenous factors.
-With physical endogenous factors, a child is born with one or another bodily defect, or deficiency such as distorted legs, clubbed feet, weakly developed limbs (such as a weakly developed hand), poor vision and hearing, epilepsy, etc.
+Children's handicaps can be diverse, e.g., constitutional or innate (endogenous) or also acquired (exogenous).
+Nel distinguishes between physical-endogenous and physical exogenous as well as between psychic-endogenous and psychic-exogenous factors.
+With physical endogenous factors a child is born with one or another bodily defect or deficiency such as distorted legs, clubbed feet, weakly developed limbs (such as a weakly developed hand), poor vision and hearing, epilepsy, etc.

-With respect to physical exogenous factors, one thinks of brain damage leading to a paralyzed leg, the results of an accident or illness such as polio, encephalitis, meningitis, etc.
+With respect to physical exogenous factors one thinks of brain damage leading to a paralyzed leg, the results of an accident or illness such as polio, encephalitis, meningitis, etc.

-As far as psychic-endogenous factors are concerned, limited personal potentialities can be mentioned such as mentally handicapped, severely retarded, etc. and with respect to psychicexogenous factors one thinks of serious traumas or the severe neglect of children.
-Irrespective of its basis of endogenous or exogenous factors, for a physically handicapped child, there is always mention of aggravating circumstances regarding his/her educating.
-Possibly such a child does not have at his/her disposal the necessary ordering means of understanding, of emotional attunement, etc. which distinguish him/her as different from the non-handicapped.
+As far as psychic-endogenous factors are concerned, limited personal potentialities can be mentioned such as mentally handicapped, severely retarded, etc. and with respect to psychic-exogenous factors one thinks of serious traumas or the severe neglect of children.

+Irrespective of its basis of endogenous or exogenous factors, for a physically handicapped child there is always mention of aggravating circumstances regarding his education.
+Possibly such a child does not have at his disposal the necessary ordering means of understanding, of emotional attunement, etc. that distinguish him as different from the non-handicapped.

-However, a handicapped child continually is confronted with the task of optimally actualizing his/her potentialities, and of reaching his/her attainable level of adulthood.
-As with a non-handicapped child, he/she then is involved in an educative situation with the aim of supporting him/her to that form of being adult he/she is capable of, given his/her personal potentialities.
+However, a handicapped child continually is confronted with the task of optimally actualizing his potentialities, and of reaching his attainable level of adulthood.
+As with a non-handicapped child, he then is involved in an educative situation with the aim of supporting him to that form of being adult he is capable of on the basis of his personal potentialities.

-It is the case that a blind child, e.g., cannot give his/her adulthood the same form as does a critic of paintings, but the form of adulthood of a blind child is still an acceptable form, and with respect to certain of its constituent, even greater heights may be attained than in the case of the sighted.
-He/she, thus, is confronted with the human task of continually actualizing his/her psychic life as a totality-in-function such that he/she will reach the level of adulthood attainable-for-him/her.
+It is the case that a blind child, e.g., cannot give his adulthood the same form as does a critic of paintings, but the form of adulthood of a blind child is still an acceptable form and with respect to certain of its constituents even greater heights may be attained than in the case of the sighted.
+He thus is confronted with the human task of continually actualizing his psychic life as a totality-in-function such that he will reach the level of adulthood attainable-for-him.